techierishi/better_dispatch/README.md

 2. **Parsing:** When the manual trigger panel is opened, the script fetches the workflow YAML via the GitHub REST API, reads the `better_dispatch_form` input's default value to locate the form definition file, then fetches that file.
 3. **UI Mutation:** If detected, a custom action button styled as **"Better Dispatch ⚡"** is appended alongside the native "Run workflow" trigger button.
 4. **Context Handoff:** Clicking the button passes repository coordinates (`owner`, `repo`, `ref`) to a new extension workspace tab.
-5. **Dynamic Form Construction:** The workspace creates a SurveyJS model from the JSON, pre-fetches any datasources via the extension's background script (bypassing CORS), and renders the form.
+5. **Dynamic Form Construction:** The workspace creates a SurveyJS model (`survey-core`) from the JSON, pre-fetches any datasources via the extension's background script (bypassing CORS), and renders using `survey-js-ui` (Preact-based renderer).
 6. **Submission:** SurveyJS validates the input, then the extension maps question values to GitHub inputs (standard names go directly, custom names are packed into `better_dispatch_form` as JSON) and dispatches via the GitHub API.

 ---